+Appreciated Site

 SA Objectives Appraisal of Site Ideas for mitigation

-1. Housing 15 homes.
+1. Housing 15 homes (originally).
+Representations were submitted to the Part 2 Local Plan Publication Consultation on behalf of the landowner, indicating that some 40 dwellings could be accommodated on

+the site.
+The residential property at no. 145 would need to be demolished to accommodate the site access onto Broad Lane.

 2. Health GP services more than 800m from site.
 Medical Centre in Underwood 18 mins. by public transport.
 Brinsley Recreation Ground about 400m

 3. Heritage

 4. Crime

 5. Social Brinsley Parish Hall 627m from site.
 The Durham Ox pub 182m from site.
 Safe crossing of Bilborough Road.

 6. Biodiversity and Green Infrastructure

 7. Environment and Landscape Is a primarily pastoral area on the north-eastern edge of Brinsley.
 Medium landscape susceptibility and overall medium landscape sensitivity.
 There is a medium visual susceptibility and sensitivity as well, which arises from the site's contribution as the rural edge to the settlement and its recreational and residential amenity.
 Exemplar design.

 8. Natural Resources and Flooding

-9. Waste
+9. Waste Demolition of no 145 Broad Lane.

 10. Energy and Climate Change

 11. Transport Half hourly R1 bus service.

 12. Employment

 13. Innovation

 14. Economic Structure Poorly related to strategic road network.